aws-samples/amazon-chime-sdk-visual-media-applications/README.md

 The CDK stack creates:

 - `phoneNumberBusiness` – Provisioned phone number for the sample application
-- `sipMediaApp` – SIPMedia application that routes calls to `lambdaProcessPSTNAudioServiceCalls`
+- `sipMediaApp` – SIP media application that routes calls to `lambdaProcessPSTNAudioServiceCalls`
-- `sipRule` – SIPRule that directs calls from `phoneNumberBusiness` to `sipMediaApp`.
+- `sipRule` – SIP rule that directs calls from `phoneNumberBusiness` to `sipMediaApp`.
 - `stepfunctionBusinessProxyWorkflow` – Step Functions workflow for the sample application
 - `roleStepfuntionBusinessProxyWorkflow` – IAM Role for `stepfunctionBusinessProxyWorkflow`
 - `lambdaProcessPSTNAudioServiceCalls` – Lambda function for call processing